vsujeetkr/preproject/modules/contrib/blazy/docs/README.md

 Clear cache if they do not appear as options due to being permanently cached.

 Most lightboxes, not all, supports (responsive) image, (local|remote) video.
+Known lightboxes which has supports for Responsive image:
+Colorbox, Magnific popup, Slick Lightbox, Splidebox, Blazy PhotoSwipe.
-Magnific Popup supports picture.
+Magnific Popup/ Splidebox also supports picture.
-Splidebox supports AJAX contents.
+Splidebox also supports AJAX contents.
+Others might not.

+### Lightbox requirements
 * Colorbox, PhotoSwipe, etc. requires both modules and their libraries present.
 * Photobox, Magnific Popup, requires only libraries to be present:
   + `/libraries/photobox/photobox/jquery.photobox.js`